myarichuk/Voron.Graph/README.md

 ### Voron.Graph
 A lightweight persisted graph library, based on [Voron](https://github.com/ayende/raven.voron/) - a new transactional key value store developed from scratch by [Hibernating Rhinos](http://hibernatingrhinos.com/).<br/>
+It is a pet project - a sandbox to play with graph theory related stuff, and perhaps also make something usefull out of it.</br>
-The aim of this project is to supply easy to use rich graph library functionality, with persisted graph data, and without the need to load entire graph into memory.
+The aim is to supply easy to use rich graph library functionality, with persisted graph data, and without the need to load entire graph into memory.<br/>
 (with emphasis on *easy to use* :) )

 *Note : this project is work in progress and is far from finished*